jochembeetz/huppa-restaurant/README.md

 - Webhooks based on order status trails/logs instead of the order's status
 - More secure webhook verification with timestamps and nonces to prevent replay attacks
 - Notifications/alerts to developers on unexpected errors
+- Ofcourse, pay more respect to the frontend.
+(This was now neglected due to time, and I considered the assignment to be focused on the functionality on the backend).